autoplot/documentation/javadoc/org/das2/jythoncompletion/support/AsyncCompletionQuery.md

+# org.das2.jythoncompletion.support.AsyncCompletionQuery

-# org.das2.jythoncompletion.support.AsyncCompletionQueryDefines query processing of an asynchronous completion task.
+Defines query processing of an asynchronous completion task.
  <br>
  The {@link #query(CompletionResultSet, Document, int)} abstract method needs to be implemented to define the asynchronous querying behavior.